 All whales are social animals, but the sperm whale in particular displays an ability to recognize and remember other individual whales.
 They even show preferences for certain other whales that remain consistent over their lifespans.
-Just like you'd rather spend your time with your best friend or your favorite aunt, sperm whales have WFFs (whale friends forever) whom they love to hang out with.
-And for more amazing info about the animal kingdom, check out these 50 Amazing Animal Facts.
+Just like you'd rather spend your time with your best friends or favorite family members than other people, sperm whales have WFFs (whale friends forever), with whom they love to hang out.

 At the 1992 Olympics in Barcelona, British sprinter Derek Redmond went into the semifinal round of the 400m race with the fastest qualifying time.
 Just after the 250m mark, however, he tore his hamstring.
 Somehow, he got back up and continued hobbling down the track.